arx/ArxLibertatis/README.md

 To build 32-bit binaries on a 64-bit (multilib) system, pass `-DCMAKE_CXX_FLAGS=-m32` to cmake.

-## Cross compiling

-To build the windows version on linux (with the optional D3D, DSound and DInput backends) use winelib or mingw32 by specifying the appropriate toolchain file.

-Always remove the cmake cache and object files when switching toolchains: `make clean && rm CMakeCache.txt`

-### Winelib

-For a winelib build pass `-DCMAKE_TOOLCHAIN_FILE=cmake/wine-toolchain.cmake` to cmake.
-Make sure your default `WINEPREFIX` (`~/.wine`)  is up to date or running cmake might fail!
-Unless you disable them manually, this will still build the SDL, OpenGL and OpenAL backends.
-To use the D3D backends either disable `ARX_USE_SDL`, `ARX_USE_OPENGL` and `ARX_USE_OPENAL` or manually select the backends in `cfg.ini`.

-### MinGW32

-Once you have a ming32 cross compiler installed you can use it for arx by passing `-DCMAKE_TOOLCHAIN_FILE=cmake/mingw32-toolchain.cmake` to cmake.
-You will need all dependencies as windows dlls.

 ## Run

 You will need to get either the full game or demo data of Arx Fatalis.
 See http://arx.parpg.net/Getting_the_game_data